EXL/DigestService/ReadMe.md

     sudo systemctl enable nginx
     ```

-7. Add administrator profiles (optional) and finish deploying:
+7. Add administrator profiles (optional) and finish deployment:

     Go to the **/obey/** page with "password" password and any username to enter control module.
-Then add some administrator profiles to the **Member** table and relaunch Digest Service with `PROTECT=true` environment variable:
+Then add some administrator profiles to the **Member** database table and restart Digest Service with `PROTECT=true` environment variable:

     ```shell script
     sudo EDITOR=vim systemctl edit digest